Are you planning to attend a video editing institute in Delhi or Learning the art of video editing?

 - Jerky and Incomplete Transitions.

 The mark of a professional video editing is the complete absence of Jerky and incomplete transitions.
-They usually happen in flashes and give the audience an uncomfortable feeling as it interrupts the moods and flow of film.
+They usually happen in flashes and give the audience an uncomfortable feeling as it interrupts the moods and flow of the film.
 Zooming in on the timeline to ensure complete transitions is the best way to get these mistakes out of the way. in many video editing institutes in Delhi, attention is not paid on this aspect due to unavailability of best hardware to perform such task, TGC Animation and Multimedia (www.tgcindia.com) is one such place where students may learn the video editing imparted on latest Apple Macintosh hardware with integrated software Final Cut Pro.
 A good FCP course in Delhi will make sure, student learn the best in video editing.

 - Jump Cuts and Ghost Frames.